wjgilmore/dreamfactory-book/README.md

 - title: Example Applications
   details: Learn DreamFactory by building real applications in record speeds.
 - title: Connect to Everything
-  details: Experience how easy it is to generate an API from your favorite databases.
+  details: Experience how easy it is to generate an API for your favorite databases.
-footer: Copyright © 2019-present
+footer: Copyright © 2019
 ---